HL7/PDDI-CDS/pages/_includes/start.md

 }
 ~~~

 When the Clinical Reasoning module processes the data, the library resource is loaded from local FHIR server and then the logic content in base64 format is decoded.
-If the content is in `CQL` format, it is tranlated into [ELM XML]() format which is a machine-readable canonical representation.
+If the content is in CQL format, it is tranlated into ELM XML format which is a machine-readable canonical representation.

-For the best performance, the CQL logic in CQL format should be translated into ELM XML format before stored in the Library resource and then the Clinical Reasoning module can execute the CQL logic without performing the translation.
+For the best performance, the CQL logic should be translated into ELM XML format before being stored in the Library resource.
+This will enable the Clinical Reasoning module to execute the CQL logic without performing the translation.

-#### Plan Definition
+#### PlanDefinition
 {:.no_toc}

-In Plan Definition resource, the `library` element defines the reference to the logic used by the Plan Definition.
-An example for `warfarin-nsaids-cds` Plan Definition resource is the reference to `Library/warfarin-nsaids-cds` Library resource.
+In PlanDefinition resource, the `library` element defines the reference to the logic used by the PlanDefinition.
+An example for `warfarin-nsaids-cds` PlanDefinition resource is the reference to `Library/warfarin-nsaids-cds` Library resource.
 ~~~
 "library": [
   {